 A cost accountant should hold a license in the state in which they are employed.
-While cost accountants do not have to become certified management accountant, it is a wise career move.
+While cost accountants do not have to become a certified management accountant, it is a wise career move.
 This exam falls under the auspices of the Institute for Management Accountants and focuses on management.
 While rigorous, the exam is only about half as long as the Uniform CPA exam, and is conducted in four hours.
 A passing score of at least 60 percent is required.

 To become a certified management accountant, an individual must have a bachelor’s degree, and there are other specific subject education requirements you must complete as a student.
 The candidate must also have at least two years’ experience working in accounting prior to applying for certification.
 To obtain certification, candidates must join and remain a member in good standing with the Institute of Certified Cost Accountants (ICCA).
 Such memberships require a minimum of a bachelor’s degree.

 Once a cost accountant receives certification, he or she must maintain certification by taking continuing education courses each year.
 Total requirements are a minimum of 60 hours of continuing education every three years, or approximately 20 hours per year.
 The certified cost accountant must remain a member in good standing of the ICCA.

 Cost accountants are often entry-level positions for accounting management.
 With experience and education, cost accountants may advance to becoming budget directors, internal auditing managers, accounting managers and eventually controllers, treasurers or chief financial officers.
 It is not unusual for someone who began in cost accounting to become a corporate president, though you may need to earn a graduate degree in an accounting program to be considered for advanced accounting positions.